Lower Madison River Fishing Report

 FWP has been doing a lot of shocking and tagging of the trout on the Lower Madison this winter so keep an eye out for blue or yellow tags.
 To learn more about the trout tagging program click this link.

 Worms, leeches, annd rubber legs are the attractor patterns that we like and one of those will likely always be on a nymph rig unless we are fishing small emergers or dry flies during a good winter time hatch.
-Pairing a variety of small midge larvae, caddis larvae, and midge or mayfly emergers will help you find fish all day long.
+Pairing a variety of small stonefly nymphs like a Morrish Pick Pocket, Caddis pupae, or Mayfly emergers will help you find fish all day long.
 You can't really go wrong with a fly right now as long as you fish it at multiple depths and put it through the same run a few times.

 Streamers: Sex Dungeons, Barely Legals, Copper Zonkers, Sheila's Sculpin, Silk Kitty, Mini Kill Whitey, Li'l Kims have been productive.
 Play with color and profile every day.
 Skinny vs. big heads, dark vs. light, etc.